kkarbasi/GFFBlaster/README.md

 # GFFBlaster
-A script to automatically BLAST unknown genes in gff format from an unknown sequence file in FASTA format and save the first returned record as XML files
+A script to automatically BLASTs unknown genes in a gff format from an unknown sequence file in FASTA format and save the first returned record as XML files

 Usage:
 $ GFFBlaster [FASTA file name] [GFF file name]